- What is the Uber Cancellation Fee Scam?

 Your Uber Driver Doesn't Arrive

 After booking an Uber ride, you follow the driver's route and notice they have stopped short of your pickup location.
 They seem close but aren't quite there yet.
 You try to contact the driver, but they don't pick up, and you've exhausted your options.

 Your Ride is Cancelled

-After being ignored by your Uber driver, your patience wears thin, and you cancel your ride.
-The app will warn you that you'll be charged a cancellation fee, but you don't have any other option at this point since the driver isn't getting any closer to you.
+Your patience wears thin after being ignored by your Uber driver, and you cancel your ride.
+The app warns you you'll receive a cancellation fee, but you don't have any other option at this point since the driver isn't getting any closer to you.

 In some cases, the driver may be the one to cancel the ride.
-They will drive close to your pick-up spot, then cancel, making it look like you didn't show up to be picked up.
+For example, they will drive close to your pickup spot, then cancel, making it look like you didn't show up to be picked up.

 The Driver Pockets Your Cancellation Fee

-The cancellation fee you pay is sent to the Uber driver, per Uber's policy.
+Per Uber's policy, the cancellation fee you pay is sent to the Uber driver.
 The driver, at this point, will be hoping that you don't dispute the charge and they can keep the money even though they didn't drive you anywhere.

 These Uber scams occur all over the road, not just in the U.S. There are several examples found all over Twitter and Reddit from people who had to cancel an Uber ride because the driver wouldn't drive to the pickup spot.

 @Uber @Uber_Support One of you’re drivers just tried to scam me into paying your cancellation fee!
 He’s 15 minutes away starts going in the wrong direction!
 I call and he hangs up.
 We played the game of who’s gonna cancel first.
 I won.
 Please deal with him.
 I have screenshots pic.twitter.com/uIU6Eg1vSS— Matt Whitesel (@ImStump3d) June 14, 2021